rub1n0/canb0t/README.md

    constructs a DBC file describing observed frames.
 3. **Log frames from serial port** – Asks for the serial port and optional baud rate to record live traffic to the console.
-4. **Send command from DBC** – Loads a specified DBC, asks for a message name and signal values, and transmits the command on a chosen channel.
+4. **Send command from DBC** – Loads a specified DBC, presents the available message names for selection and prompts for each signal value before transmitting the command on a chosen channel.
 5. **Interactive PID menu** – Opens a submenu listing common OBD‑II PIDs that can be requested repeatedly; choose `0` within this submenu to return to the main menu.